 How do we deal with the black or invisible work of those sans papiers?
 Are there sustainable alternatives?

-As an individual you cannot have access in education if you do not have legal papers, but you can get a visa if you are accepted in a school.
+As an individual, you cannot have access to education if you do not have legal papers, but you can get a visa if you are accepted in a school.
 Is there a way through this for sans-papiers to gain legal status and proceed in higher education?
 How could we create such solidarity hacks?